MikeyBoo/8bit-Project/README.md

 To program the UPduino 3.0, I use Zadig that comes with apio: use the command "apio drivers --ftdi-enable" to run Zadig ot install appropriate USB driver then use command "iceprog -p hardware.bin" to program board

+notes:
+TinyFPGA also has jitter using SB_HFOSC as a source for PLL.
+From my research online, this is common and the best practice is to use an external oscillator.
+Using 12m pin into input pin 23 provides are much cleaner signal.